Quality Improvement Program Summary

 - Measures collected using electronic clinical data systems

-HEDIS results are collected and reported separately for populations covered by Commercial, Medicaid, Medicare, and Marketplace lines of business.
-HEDIS results are used to identify opportunities for improvement in the health care provided to our members, and used to evaluate the effectiveness of existing quality programs.
+HEDIS® results are collected and reported separately for populations covered by Commercial, Medicaid, Medicare, Exchange/Marketplace, and Essential Plan lines of business.
+HEDIS® results are used to identify opportunities for improvement in the healthcare provided to our members and to evaluate many of the quality programs.

 Quality Assurance Reporting Requirements (QARR)

-The Centers for Medicare and Medicaid Services (CMS) created the Part C and Part D star ratings to measure how well Medicare Advantage and prescription drug plans (PDPs) perform.
+The Centers for Medicare and Medicaid Services (CMS) created the star rating system to measure how well Medicare Advantage and Prescription Drug Plans (PDPs) perform.
 Star ratings range from one to five stars, with five being the highest score and one being the lowest.

 Star ratings are consistent with CMS’ quality strategy of optimizing health outcomes by improving quality and transforming the health care system.
-The CMS quality strategy goals reflect the six priorities set out in the National Quality Strategy.
-These priorities include safety, person- and caregiver-centered experience and outcomes, care coordination, clinical care, population/community health, and efficiency and cost reduction.
+The CMS quality strategy goals reflect the eight priorities set out in the National Quality Strategy.
+These priorities include: